 Of course, plastic toothpaste tubes are cheaper to produce and more convenient which led to their preference over aluminium.

-However, with the growing movement to be plastic-free, we are now seeing a return of aluminium toothpaste packing.
+However, with the growing movement to be plastic-free and zero waste, we are now seeing a return of aluminium toothpaste packing.

 Aluminium is considered to be eco-friendly in that it can be recycled relatively easily and repeatedly.

 However, the mining and processing of bauxite to produce aluminium have a negative environmental impact.